isaac-sim/IsaacLab/docs/source/features/ray.rst

 The core functionality shared by Isaac-Ray consists of two main scripts that enable the orchestration of resource-wrapped and tuning aggregate jobs.
 These scripts facilitate the decomposition of aggregate jobs (overarching experiments) into individual jobs, which are discrete commands executed on the cluster.
-An aggregate job can include multiple individual jobs and, in the case of resource-wrapped jobs, can also encompass tuning aggregate jobs.
+An aggregate job can include multiple individual jobs.
 For clarity, this guide refers to the jobs one layer below the topmost aggregate level as sub-jobs.

 Both resource-wrapped and tuning aggregate jobs dispatch individual jobs to a designated Ray